By Jodi Mailander Farrell

 The Haitian diaspora has produced such Miami-based literary stars as MacArthur Genius and National Book Award Finalist Edwidge Danticat, author of “Brother, I’m Dying,” among other books.
 Like a beloved novel with pages worn from wear, Libreri Mapou, 5919 NE 2nd Ave., has been a cultural staple in Little Haiti since the early 1990s.
 Both library and gathering place, it features Haitian paintings on the walls, dance rehearsals and bottled kremas, an eggnog-like blend of rum, coconut milk and spices made from owner Jon Mapou’s secret recipe.

-At Little Haiti Thrift and Gift Store, 5863 NE 2nd Ave., funky boots, furs and African-influenced fashion finds are packed into a small shop that also includes a juice bar.
 The indie-owned Sweat Records, 5505 NE 2nd Ave., offers new and used records and CDs – from rock, metal and punk to hip-hop and folk – plus rock-n-roll T-shirts, gifts and a coffee bar with vegan snacks.

 Music in Little Haiti